liudonghua123/suyu/README.md

 Although we're able to make builds, we don't have a version ready for distribution yet.
 But we can always use more help!
 You can make a merge request if you'd like to see something changed, or you can [chat with other developers to find out what needs work](https://discord.gg/2gQRBp44KT).

-**Note**: While we try to update this README whenever we can, some links might be broken, and some information may be out of date or irrelevant.
+**Note**: We try to update this README whenever we can, but some links might be broken, and some information may be outdated or irrelevant.

 ## Development

-This project is completely free and open source, and anyone can contribute to it and help improve Suyu.
+This project is completely free and open source, and anyone can contribute to help improve suyu.

 Most of the development happens on GitLab.
 For development discussion, please join us on [Discord](https://discord.gg/2gQRBp44KT).

 If you want to contribute, please take a look at the [Contributor's Guide](https://gitlab.com/suyu-emu/suyu/-/wikis/Contributing) and [Developer Information](https://gitlab.com/suyu-emu/suyu/-/wikis/Developer-Information).
-You can also contact any of the developers on Discord to get information about the current state of the emulator.
+You can also contact any of the developers on Discord to learn more about the current state of suyu.

 ## Downloads

+* __Windows__: WIP
+* __Linux__: WIP

 We don't have any official builds yet!
-If any website or person is claiming to have a build for Suyu, take that with a grain of salt, because it might contain malware.
+If any website or person is claiming to have a build for suyu, take that with a grain of salt, because it might contain malware.
 Until we do have an official build, it might be a better idea to keep using the last version of yuzu.

 ## Building